MMT-Metrics-Monitoring-Tool/MMT-AI/README.md

 # MMT-AI

+This is an LLM module for Metrics Monitoring Tool (MMT).\
+For the main MMT project, see https://github.com/MMT-Metrics-Monitoring-Tool/MMT.

 ## Description

 This project contains a prototype implementation of an MMT RAG chatbot system which uses project data as context.\